Deploying secure AI services on Apple Private Cloud Compute

 • Encrypt data at rest with AES-256 keys managed by KMS.

-• If you keep model snapshots, mark them read-only and lock write access.
+• If model snapshots are kept, mark them read-only and lock write access.

 • Use infrastructure as code for repeatability.
 Tag builds with model name, hash and deploy timestamp.

-• Add a deployment pipeline step that runs a smoke test against the private endpoint.
+• Add a pipeline step that runs a smoke test against the private endpoint.

-If you plan to host a third-party model such as Google Gemini inside your private cloud, treat it as an external model provider that you are operating yourself.
+If a third-party model such as Google Gemini is hosted in the private cloud, treat it as an external model provider that you are operating yourself.

 1. Obtain an image or model artefact from the vendor under a private deployment agreement.

 2. Run the model in an isolated namespace or project.
-Use resource limits: CPU, memory and GPU where available.
+Use resource limits for CPU, memory and GPU where available.

-3. Place an internal API gateway in front of the model.
-The gateway terminates TLS and performs authentication.
+3. Put an internal API gateway in front of the model.
+The gateway terminates TLS and handles authentication.

 • Path: /v1/infer/{model}